mlaass/glootalax/README.md

     inventory.deserialize(dict)
 ```

+Items are serialized with a reference to their ItemType resource path, so make sure your ItemType resources remain at consistent paths.

 ## Documentation

-The documentation can be found [here](https://github.com/peter-kish/gloot/tree/dev_v3.0.0/docs).
+The documentation can be found [here](docs/).

 ## Examples